-Holbein learned how to paint from his father Hans Holbein the Elder.
-Holbein produced religious art, satire and Reformation propaganda, but is best known for his portraits.
+Holbein learned how to paint from his father, Hans Holbein the Elder.
+He produced religious art, satire, and Reformation propaganda but is best known for his portraits.
 Holbein is considered one of the finest portraitists of the Early Modern Period.

 In the Hockney-Falcothesis, David Hockney speculated that Holbein used a concave mirror to project an image of the subject onto the drawing surface and then trace it.